Helm 4: the key improvements!

 Helm 4 brings many other improvements and new capabilities.
 The following seem most notable:

 • A smarter caching system: Helm’s cache has so far been based on chart name and version, meaning that two different charts (one with a Deployment, the other with a StatefulSet) sharing the same name and version would collide.
 For this reason Helm ignored the cache and always downloaded the content.
-Helm 4 will instead rely on a hash of the chart content to determine whether it should download the content or not.
+Helm 4 relies now on a hash of the chart content to determine whether it should download the content or not.

 Helm 4: official release and migration